ezntek/ezntek.github.io/content/posts/Librebooting the ThinkPad T480 (20241207T0933).md

 2. Install dependencies (but I already installed them!)
 3. Install dependencies again (but I just did a full system update?)

 I think at that point, everyone was clueless.
 I could tell that `fuel` (a mod) was a bit clueless and started asking `leah`.
-They did eventually discover that I used artix and not arch, and they immediately denied further assistance (expected, they are 2 different distros, arch supported and artix not).
+They did eventually discover that I used Artix and not arch, and they immediately denied further assistance (expected, they are 2 different distros, arch supported and Artix not).

 But I was still skeptical.
-Those distros literally share the same repo (at least I made it do so), and I have successfully used `lbmk` on artix once or twice before.
+Those distros literally share the same repos (at least I made it do so), and I have successfully used `lbmk` on Artix once or twice before.
 Still, no luck.

 ### PSA

 Don't paste raw output on IRC! horrible idea, you will get people barking at you.
 I did not know, but they could have reminded me a little better (because I am not an IRC user!!)

-Just use pastebin
+Just use pastebin—

 ### Back to IRC shenanigans